kehiy/triangles/README.md

 ## Triangles

-This project is a Nostr bot which uses a Nostr secret key and an Unsplash api key to publish tirangleized images on kind 20 images feeds. you can use clients like [Olas](https://olas.app) to see them.
+This project is a Nostr bot that uses a Nostr secret key and an Unsplash API key to publish tirangleized images on kind 20 image feeds. you can use clients like [Olas](https://olas.app) to see them.

 Example account: